aliason/gender-wage-gap/README.md

 Mediums include Google Suite (Docs) for writing, Canva and Adobe Creative Suite for design, as well as reporting software such as Adobe Acrobat.

 ## Project Roadmap
 This report begins by outlining the research question, defining its scope, and clarifying goals and limitations.
 It then provides a thorough background of the gender wage gap, followed by an analysis of its short- and long-term implications.
-Next, it assesses previous policy efforts before concluding with data-driven recommendations and reflections on methodology and future research directions.
+Next, it assesses previous policy efforts before concluding with reflections, insights, and recommendations for future analysis.

 Throughout, data visualizations illustrate key trends and support the analysis.